Vyral/base-template/_posts/2019-05-17-steer-clear-of-these-7-pricing-myths.md

   - Real Estate
   - Home Seller Tips
 excerpt: >-
-  Not all of the advice you hear about selling a home is accurate, which is why, today, we’re going to be debunking seven of the most common home pricing myths.
+  Not all of the advice you hear about selling a home is accurate.
+Today we’re going to be debunking seven of the most common home pricing myths.
 enclosure:
 pullquote: 'Ultimately, buyers are the ones who dictate what your home is worth.'
 enclosure_type: video/mp4